aa-wong/stitch/docs/pr-faq.md

 Three reasons: (1) demo legibility — judges can *read* the output; (2) it's the lingua franca of LLM pipelines, so persona #3 gets value immediately; (3) it forces the swarm to produce explanations, not just tables.
 It's a positioning choice, not a limitation: "insight reports humans actually read."

 **Q: Why OpenShell over plain Docker or CoreWeave Sandboxes?**
-OpenShell natively wraps the Codex harness, is local, and gives policy-enforced deny-by-default isolation out of the box — "sandboxed" becomes demoable instead of adjective-ware.
+OpenShell is local and gives policy-enforced deny-by-default isolation out of the box — "sandboxed" becomes demoable instead of adjective-ware.
 CoreWeave Sandboxes is the judge-pleasing stretch (`--remote` flag): same orchestrator, swap the execution backend, and Weave traces auto-correlate per-sandbox.
 Plain Docker is the documented fallback if OpenShell costs more than ~2 hours on day 1.

 **Q: What's the wow moment in the demo?**
 Three beats: